-Robins & Morton is committed to protecting the privacy and security of the personal information we maintain.
-We are writing to inform you of an incident involving some of that information.
-This letter explains the incident, measures we have taken, and some steps you may consider taking in response.
+AGC America, Inc. recognizes the importance of protecting the personal information we maintain.
+We are writing to inform you of a cybersecurity incident that may have involved some of your information.
+This letter explains the incident, measures we have taken, and some additional steps you may consider taking in response.